Jack Wrout: North Melbourne (VFL)

 In 1934, he was the only North Melbourne player selected in the VFL representative team that played against South Australia on 16 June 1934; and, in 1935, he was selected as part of the VFL representative team that played against a combined Bendigo team on 3 August 1935.

 Carlton (VFL)

 In 1936, he was transferred to the Carlton Football Club, in exchange for Alan Crawford.

-He made his debut for Carlton, against Fitzroy, at Princes Park, on 25 July 1936, and went on to play in 130 First XVIII games, and score 266 goals over nine seasons (1936 to 1944).
+He made his debut for Carlton in round 12, 1936, and went on to play in 130 senior games, and score 266 goals over nine seasons (1936 to 1944).

-His recovery from the knee injury he suffered playing against Collingwood, at Victoria Park, on 21 May 1938, and his subsequent form, once recovered, with the Second XVIII, kept him out of Carlton's First XVIII for most of the 1938 season.
+Wrout missed most of the 1938 season with a knee injury suffered in round 5, but returned in the final home-and-away round and played throughout the finals.
+Playing at centre half-forward, he was considered among the best on the ground in Carlton's 1938 VFL grand final victory against Collingwood, kicking four goals.
+It was the only premiership of Wrout's VFL career.

-He broke his leg, just above the ankle, in the third quarter of his 97th consecutive game with Carlton, the final game of the 1944 home-and-away season, against Footscray, at Princes Park, on 2 September 1944.
+Wrout broke his leg, just above the ankle, in the third quarter of his 97th consecutive game with Carlton, the final game of the 1944 home-and-away season.
 The injury forced the almost 33 year-old Wrout into retirement.